System Design Space

 Read chapter

-• Deployment — blue-green, canary, feature flags
+• Deployment — how blue-green, canary, and feature flags reduce rollout risk

 Related chapter